nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

             └─ GET /tickets/:ticketId
 ```

-Here we have 4 levels of nesting.
-The handlers for each level will run in their own custom monad based on the ReaderT design pattern (ex: `AppTicket` for the last level) and will define their own environment (ex: `AppTicketEnv`) that also includes all of the context from the environments in the levels above it.
+Here, we have four levels of nesting.
+The handlers for each level will run in their own custom monad based on the ReaderT design pattern (ex: `AppTicket` for the last level) and with their own environment (ex: `AppTicketEnv`).
+These environments will also include all of the contexts from the levels above them.

 In this way, each level of handlers creates a "sub-API" (ex: `TicketApi`).
-Everything needed to implement the handlers and that is not included in the definition of the sub-API itself comes from the environment of the monad the handlers run in.
+Everything needed to implement the handlers of a sub-API comes from the environment of the monad they run in or the definition of the sub-API itself.

-For example the `:ticketId` URL path parameter in the last endpoint is included in the `TicketAPI` definition, and allows us to retrieve the ticket.
-But if we need to check access control for the user for this particular project, then we'll use the `AppTicketEnv` environment which will have captured the `"Authorization"` header (giving us the user) and `:projectId` URL path parameter (giving us the project) from the API levels above it.
+For example, the `:ticketId` URL path parameter in the last endpoint is included in the `TicketAPI` definition and allows us to retrieve the ticket.
+But suppose we need to check user access control for this ticket's project.
+In that case, we'll use the `AppTicketEnv` environment.
+It contains the information we need, captured by the API levels above this one: the user from the `"Authorization"` header and the project from the `:projectId` URL path parameter.

 From top to bottom, or parent to child, the different levels in this example are as follows: